-An employee who is required to do work for which a higher rate is fixed than that provided for their ordinary duties must, if such work exceeds a total of four hours on any day, be paid at the higher rate for all work done on such day.
-In all other cases the employee must be paid the higher rate for the actual time worked.
+An employee who is required to perform work for which a higher rate is fixed than that provided for their ordinary duties must, if such work exceeds a total of four hours on any day, be paid at the higher rate for all work done on such day.
+In all other cases the employee must be paid for the actual time worked at the higher rate.